wpAddons-io/wpAddons.io-SDK/README.md

-# wpaddons-io-sdk
+# wpAddons.io SDK

-wpAddons is a new arena where you can promote extensions and addons built for WordPress plugins.
+[wpAddons](https://wpAddons.io/) is a new arena where you can promote extensions and addons built for WordPress plugins.

 ## Initializing the SDK